Quantum observation scheme universally identifying causalities from correlations: INTRODUCTION

 \section{INTRODUCTION}

-Common causes and causality are two building blocks in the Reichenbach's principle of casual explanation \cite{renoirte1956hans}.
-The principle asserts that if two observed variables are found to be statistically correlated, it could be that the early variable directly causes the later one, i.e., the causality case, or both share a common cause, i.e., a correlation between them.
+Common causes and causality are two building blocks in the Reichenbach's principle of causal explanation \cite{renoirte1956hans}.
+This principle asserts that if two observed variables are found to be statistically correlated, it is possible that the early variable directly causes the later one, i.e., the causality case, or that the two share a common cause, i.e., a correlation between them.
 In this paper, we focus on identifying the causality from the correlations in the quantum world using only experimental observations.

-Despite the central role of causal explanations in science, how to discriminate causality from correlations is still a hard issue.
-In classic cases, it is only recently that a rigorous framework for causal inferring has been developed \cite{pearl2009causality}.
+Despite the central role of causal explanations in science, discriminating causality from correlations is still a nontrivial issue.
+In classic cases, it is only recently that a rigorous framework for causal inference has been developed \cite{pearl2009causality}.
 Its core ingredient is the possibility of external interventions on the early variable.
-However, in many scenarios, interventionist schemes are often impractical for the technical or ethical reasons.
+For example, in a drug trial, randomizing the assignment of drug or placebo as the intervention is the key step to detect the potential causality between the treatment and recovery.

-In quantum cases, Bell theorem rules out the classical common cause explanation of the causal models that obeys a Bell inequality \cite{wood2015lesson}.
-To make causal model be compatible with quantum mechanism, a considerable effort has been recently devoted, including applying the classical causal model by introducing hidden and fine tuned mechanisms \cite{evans2012new},or alternatively transferring classical causal modeling tools to the quantum domain \cite{tucci1995quantum, laskey2007quantum, pienaar2015graph, fritz2016beyond, leifer2006quantum, pienaar2015graph, henson2014theory}, then leading to a reformulation of quantum causal models \cite{allen2017quantum,giarmatzi2018quantum, costa2016quantum}.
+In quantum cases, the Bell theorem rules out the classical common cause explanation of the causal models that obey the Bell inequality \cite{wood2015lesson}.
+Considerable efforts have recently been devoted to make causal models compatible with the quantum mechanism, including applying the classical causal model by introducing hidden and fine tuned mechanisms \cite{evans2012new} or alternatively transferring classical causal modeling tools to the quantum domain \cite{tucci1995quantum, laskey2007quantum, pienaar2015graph, fritz2016beyond, leifer2006quantum, henson2014theory}, thus leading to a reformulation of quantum causal models \cite{allen2017quantum,giarmatzi2018quantum, costa2016quantum}.
 Causal structures are usually represented as directed acyclic graphs in these methods and the established quantum version of Reichenbach's principle allows one to perform Bayesian inference to analyze the causal structures.